Chanceium/eBookShelf/README.md

 # eBookShelf - Personal eBook Hosting Platform

-A self-hosted platform for managing and reading your eBook collection, built with React, TypeScript, and PocketBase.
+A self-hosted platform for hosting and sharing your personal eBook collection, built with React, TypeScript, and PocketBase.

 ## Features